| discussion |

 discussion

-The track record for fossil fuel production is far worse
+track record for fossil fuel production is far worse than that

-concerns.
-Also compare with much lower evidence of serious
+warming concerns.
+Also compare with much lower evidence of

 generation industry.

-factor behind inter-state friction and the vast costs
+behind inter-state friction and the vast costs of associated military

 coal